Wagner DOWA 81: Background

 East Germany, then part of the Eastern Bloc, was separated from West Germany in the Western Bloc by the inner German border and the Berlin Wall, which were heavily fortified with watchtowers, land mines, armed soldiers, and various other measures to prevent illegal crossings.
 East German border troops were instructed to prevent defection to West Germany by all means, including lethal force (Schießbefehl; "order to fire").

 Gerhard Wagner (b.
 1939) was a qualified aircraft engineer.
-Whilst still a student, he had almost fled during construction of the Berlin Wall.
+While still a student, he had almost fled during construction of the Berlin Wall.
 However, he later accepted the situation.
 He married Ingeburg Hallbauer, and had three sons - Udo, Jörg, and Gerd.
 In 1961, the GDR abolished the aviation industry, leaving Wagner without any demand for his skills.
 He was also unable to pursue his passion of flying gliders, as the law allowed only those joining the Air Force to fly.

 Wagner initially considered building a submarine to escape via the Baltic Sea, but doubted his skill in this area, and so turned to his strength: aircraft design.
 In order to prevent informants discovering the plan, he partitioned off the back area of his apartment kitchen using cupboards and curtains.

 Design

-By mid-1979, Wagner, a qualified aircraft engineer, had completed the designs for his airplane.
+By mid-1979, Wagner had completed the designs for his airplane.
 He designed it with an enclosed cockpit and contra-rotating twin propellers in pusher configuration powered by two 19 hp engines taken from a pair of motorbikes.
 The motorbikes also provided the wheels for the undercarriage.
 He calculated the flight weight to be around 580 kilograms (himself, his wife, and his three sons), which necessitated adding landing flaps for the wings for better control.
 The aircraft, at just under six metres in length, was also designed to be easily disassembled into four parts, the largest of which did not exceed four metres in length, allowing it to be hidden and transported in a car trailer.